davidmfreese/React-CollectionView/README.md

 * Vertical Flowlayout with new items inserted at top when view is scrolled to top
 * Vertical Flowlayout using random images from the web.
 Resizing the browser will invalidate layout, adjust cell sizes and reset scroll to top
 * Horizontal Flowlayout using random images from the web.
 The scroll viewport matches the image size.
-  * todo - snap to current index path after user stops scrolling
+  * done - added paging functionality.
   * todo - add swiping (might do this as native cordova plugin)
 * Vertical Flowlayout (BIG data) with 1,000,000 data items.
 Fits browser width/height and scrolls forever.
 Good luck getting to the bottom (phantomjs cheat anyone)
   * todo - add transitions